St. John Henry Newman Catholic High School

-The school was founded in 1973 when the St. Augustine's Seminary decided to make use of extra classroom space as a result of its own declining student enrolment.
+The school was founded in 1973 when St. Augustine's Seminary decided to use extra classroom space due to its declining student enrollment.
 The school was named after Saint John Henry Newman, a 19th-century English convert to Catholicism and prolific author.
 Located on a 18 ha campus, St. John Henry Newman Catholic High School overlooks a broad vista that contains both the Scarborough Bluffs and Lake Ontario.
 The motto for St. John Henry Newman is Growing in Faith and Truth.